 $ cd fundamentals-of-devops

 Get your hands dirty

-As an example, let’s add automated tests for the lambda-sample OpenTofu module you built in Part 3.
-Copy that module, unchanged, from your work in that blog post into a folder for this blog post:
+module you created in Part 3.
+Copy that module, unchanged, into a new folder for this

+$ cd fundamentals-of-devops